--NOTE: if the ROI, white matter, and ventricular masks have not yet been transformed into functional space, the user must note the input space and provide the correct transform file (to warp to functional space).
+NOTE: if the ROI, white matter, and ventricular masks have not yet been transformed into functional space, the user must indicate the input space in the pulldown menu.
+The program will later ask for the correct transform file (to warp to functional space).
 For standard space to functional, the transform must be a warp file suitable for use with FSL's FNIRT.
 For structural space to functional, the transform must be a matrix file suitable for use with FSL's FLIRT.